Flouid/WaterSortAI/README.md

 ## Description
 It has two modes, fast solve mode and perfect solve mode.
-Fast solve will take any level and solve it almost instaneously, but doensn't necessarily generate shortest possible solutions, it is very close though.
+Fast solve will take any level and solve it almost instantly, but doesn't necessarily generate shortest possible solutions, it is very close though.
 Perfect solve will always return a shortest possible path to the solution, but is very performance limited.
 Using it is not recommended.

 ## Getting Started